 Mindfulness is paying attention to our thoughts, physical sensations and perceptions, in the present moment, without judgment.

 Meditation is the process by which we train our minds in order to live our lives in a mindful manner.
-Meditation and mindfulness must be taught by an experienced practitioner knowledgeable in its practice and psychotherapy.
+Meditation and mindfulness may be taught by an experienced practitioner knowledgeable in its practice and psychotherapy.

 Many have found mindfulness helpful in addressing their issues of trauma, stress, anger, depression, anxiety, food and addiction issues, pain, and self-esteem issues.